 We do not accept TB reactor cattle into the Waitrose supply chain.

 Our farmers work to strict animal welfare protocols ensuring the highest standards of husbandry and welfare to ensure stress free, naturally produced, healthy cattle.
 During spring and summer, cattle are reared on open pasture and during winter protective shelter is made available in bedded barns.
-Cattle are finished on a natural diet consisting of at least 75% forage.
+Cattle are finished on a natural forage-based diet.
 If grass is in short supply, cattle are fed other natural options such as silage.
 Stocking densities are carefully controlled and lower than average.

 Transport and slaughter of beef cattle